Coronavirus (COVID-19) and your water supply

 Our employees and contractors are taking the necessary steps to slow the spread of coronavirus, including physical distancing, good hygiene, face coverings and personal protective equipment.

 To safeguard our community, please maintain a 1.5 metre distance from employees and contractors.

-If a member of our staff (Barwon Water or Barwon Asset Solutions) or a licensed contractor knocks on your door, as part of essential maintenance or repair work, please be assured of our commitment to health and safety.
+If a member of our staff (Barwon Water or Barwon Asset Solutions) or a licensed contractor approaches you as part of essential maintenance or repair work, please be assured of our commitment to health and safety.

 About drinking water quality in Australia